zabealbe/can-cicd/flatbuf-schema-generator/README.md

 ```console
 python main.py network_folder [second_network_folder] [third] [...]
 ```
-if you specify more than one network folder the networks will be \
+if you specify more than one network folder the networks will be merged\
 Generated files:\
 :open_file_folder: [flatbuf-schema-generator](flatbuf-schema-generator)\
   └ :page_with_curl: [schema.fbs](schema.fbs)